ottotsuma/software-engineer-website/src/components/Monad/notes.md

 https://guides.github.com/features/mastering-markdown/

+Bullied, into not joining in, and then having to not use a wand Wants, to document all monsters, use a wand
+Becomes a mage though the death of local friends
+Joins Academy and gets a wand and joins the battle tournament.
+Loses first match and is put into the "loser league" Loses second match and has a bad record, loses mages not using wands Goes looking for ... because ... finds ... instead (school) things change, year of school plays out as the war comes to heat up in the north (country) 2nd year move to war, become hunted, flee to tsuma country, fish out of water, new monsters, new political level. (multi-country)
+Sea people invasion on going (continents) move west (country)
+Conquered (end)

 Ctrl + k Ctrl + 0
 1 yen was equal to 100 sen.
 1 sen was equal to 10 rin.